Skip to main content

 Description

 Adobe ColdFusion versions 2023.
 18, 2025.
-6, and earlier contain a path traversal vulnerability (CWE-22) that allows bypassing security restrictions to access unauthorized files or directories.
-This vulnerability can be exploited remotely without user interaction.
-The issue has a high severity rating with a CVSS score of 7.
-7. No official patch or remediation guidance has been provided yet by Adobe.
+6, and earlier contain a path traversal vulnerability (CWE-22) that allows remote attackers to bypass security restrictions and access unauthorized files or directories without user interaction.
+The vulnerability has a high severity with a CVSS score of 7.
+7 and currently no official patch or remediation guidance is available from Adobe.
 There are no known exploits in the wild at this time.

 AI-Powered Analysis